razor-network/oracle-node/README.md

 ### Update Collection

-Update the collection using `updateCollection` command.
+Update the collection using the `updateCollection` command.

 _Note: This command is restricted to "Admin Role"_